-Plasma is 92 percent water, and the contents of the remaining 8 percent include:
+Plasma accounts for around 55% of blood fluid in humans.
+Plasma is 92% water, and the contents of the remaining 8% include:

 - mineral salts

-White blood cells, or leukocytes: White blood cells make up less than 1 percent of blood content, and they form vital defenses against disease and infection.
-The normal range of the number of white blood cells in a microliter of blood is between 3,700 and 10,500.
-Higher and lower levels of white blood cells can indicate disease.
+White blood cells make up less than 1% of blood content, forming vital defenses against disease and infection.
+The number of white blood cells in a microliter of blood usually ranges from 3,700–10,500.
+Higher or lower levels of white blood cells can indicate disease.

-Platelets, or thrombocytes: These interact with clotting proteins to prevent or stop bleeding.
+Platelets interact with clotting proteins to prevent or stop bleeding.
 There should be between 150,000 and 400,000 platelets per microliter of blood.